youtube/cobalt/src/cobalt/doc/performance_tuning.md

            cpu memory.*

-### Garbage collection trigger threshold

-The SpiderMonkey JavaScript engine provides a parameter that describes how aggressive it will be at performing garbage collections to reduce memory usage.
-By lowering this value, garbage collection will occur more often, thus reducing performance, but memory usage will be lowered.
-We have found that performance reductions are modest, so it is not unreasonable to set this value to something low like 1MB if your platform is low on memory.
-This setting can be adjusted by setting the value of `mozjs_garbage_collection_threshold_in_bytes` in your `gyp_configuration.gypi` file.

-**Tags:** *gyp_configuration.gypi, startup, browse-to-watch, input latency,
-           cpu memory.*

 ### Ensure that you are not requesting Cobalt to render unchanging frames

 Some platforms require that the display buffer is swapped frequently, and